Post masthead background

 Acquisition due diligence traditionally means reviewing hundreds of lease files, rent rolls, and resident records manually.
 It’s slow, expensive, and error-prone.

-AI due diligence agents extract and analyze this data automatically, surfacing mismatched names, missed revenue, unsigned documents, and risky resident profiles before closing.
+AI due diligence agents extract and analyze data automatically.
+They surface mismatched names, missed revenue, unsigned documents, and risky resident profiles before closing.
 What once took weeks can compress to days.

 Delinquency Workflow Automation and Follow-Up